 Its operations at Gatwick have not turned a profit for about 10 years, even before the Covid-19 pandemic.

 Reuters noted that BA has struggled to compete with low-cost airlines at the airport, and creating an independent short-haul airline there will enable BA to reduce its cost base, such as staffing bills.

 Thinking of trading IAG shares?

 Learn how you can trade IAG shares with IG.

-Trade IAG and over 16,000 international shares from zero commission and ultra-competitive spreads with us, the world´s No.1 CFD provider.* Learn more about trading shares with us, or open an account to get started today.
+Trade IAG and over 12,000 international shares with us, the world’s No.1 trading provider.* Learn more about trading shares with us, or open an account to get started today.

 Live prices on most popular markets

 Prices above are subject to our website terms and agreements.
 Prices are indicative only.
 All shares prices are delayed by at least 15 mins.